Karthick-Pandiyan/Fizz-Buzz-Kata/README.md

  * A number is fizz if it is divisible by 3 or if it has a 3 in it
  * A number is buzz if it is divisible by 5 or if it has a 5 in it

+- Assumption or Acceptance: According to Stage 2 requirement, When it is 53 or 35, Buzz should be returned though 53 has 5 in it or 35 is divisible by 5.

 # Prerequisites
 - 4 GB RAM minimum, 8 GB RAM recommended